-You do not need a CDL.
-We’ll provide training and testing.
-However, you must pass the CDL written test before starting employment with TriMet.
+You don’t need a CDL to apply.
+We’ll provide paid training and testing for your license.
+However, you must obtain an Oregon or Washington Commercial Learner's Permit before starting employment with TriMet.

 Wages and training

 The training period is seven weeks of full-time (40 hours/week) training.
-You’ll receive $25.24 an hour during training and for the first eighteen months of work with regular, guaranteed pay increases every four months until the top rate of pay ($33.65) is reached at 35 months.
+You’ll receive $28.22 an hour during training and for the first 18 months of work with regular, guaranteed pay increases every four months until the top rate of pay ($37.62) is reached at 35 months.

-This position includes work shifts that vary from day to night, including weekends and holidays.
+This position includes work shifts that vary from day to night, including split shifts, weekends and holidays.
 Schedules are created based on seniority, and we are unable to accommodate school or other work schedules.

-You will be operating a bus in all weather conditions and with varying routes from day to day.
-You will interact with the public and provide excellent customer service to riders of all cultures and different backgrounds.
+You will be operating a bus in all weather conditions and with varying routes.
+You will interact with the public and provide excellent customer service to riders of different abilities, cultures and backgrounds.

 What benefits does TriMet offer?

 - low to no-cost medical, prescription, dental and vision insurance